 5) No more on-arrival Covid-19 tests and quarantine

 Some good news — all on-arrival PCR tests and quarantine orders have been scrapped for travellers from Singapore, regardless of vaccination status.

-Visitors can start exploring the city upon arrival as you don’t have to isolate yourself while waiting for a negative result.
+You can start exploring the city upon arrival as you don’t have to undergo isolation while waiting for a negative result.

 Need help with planning your Japan itinerary?
 Check these out: